material-components/material-components-web-react/packages/floating-label/README.md

 ### Label Width

 Label width is set during mount, and is calculated from the `offsetWidth` property.
-The Component will call `setWidth()` when mounted. `setWidth()` will execute with a new width value if `this.props.children` changes.
+The Component will call `handleWidthChange()` when mounted. `handleWidthChange()` will execute with a new width value if `this.props.children` changes.

 ```js
 <FloatingLabel